plugin-llms

 Others

-It is recommended to configure redirects so that AI can use addresses with .md and .txt extensions.
+It is recommended to configure server redirects so that AI agents can reliably access files via .md or .txt extensions, even if they guess the URL structure.

-For example, in Netlify, configure the following in public/_redirects:
+For example, on Netlify, add the following to public/_redirects:

 /llms.md /llms.txt 200!